peteroupc/peteroupc.github.io/random.md

 - The hash code can serve as a seed for a PRNG, and the desired random numbers can be generated from that PRNG.
 (See my document on [**random number generation methods**](https://peteroupc.github.io/randomfunc.html) for techniques.)
 - If a number of random bits is needed, and the hash code has at least that many bits, then that many bits can instead be taken directly from the hash code.

+Useful properties of some hash functions include&mdash;

-For such purposes, applications should choose hash functions designed such that every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called _avalanche property_).
-Hash functions used in information security contexts should be designed such that finding an unknown second input that leads to the same output as that of a given input is cost-prohibitive (the _one-way property_) and so is finding an unknown input that leads to a given output (_collision resistance_), and should have other information security properties depending on the application.
+- the _avalanche property_ (every bit of the input affects every bit of the output without a clear preference for 0 or 1),
+- the _one-way property_ (finding an unknown second input that leads to the same output as that of a given input is cost-prohibitive), and
+- _collision resistance_ (finding an unknown input that leads to a given output is cost-prohibitive).

+Applications should choose hash functions with the avalanche property.
+Hash functions used for information security should also have the collision resistance and one-way properties.

 <a id=Motivation></a>
 ## Motivation